A major difference between old-school vs. modern bodybuilding was the extra focus on structural development beyond the muscles.

 This meant not just training the muscles but widening the clavicles, enlarging the ribcage, and otherwise improving the base of the physique however possible.

-Other non-muscular ways to improve your appearance include diet or other factors like tanning, but we will focus here on ways that involve training.
+Other non-muscular ways to improve your appearance include diet or something like tanning, but we will focus here on training.

 Consider these 6+ ways to improve your physique through non-muscular training methods.